ytsaurus/ytsaurus/taxi/dmp/spark/pyspark-stubs/README.md

 Adding `third_party/3` to the `PYTHONPATH` seems to the trick.

+## Version Compatibility

+Currently this project uses Spark 2.1.0 as a reference.

 ## API Coverage

 | Module                                             | Dynamically typed | Statically typed | Notes            |